Basis set (chemistry): Correlation-consistent basis sets

 For period-3 atoms (Al–Ar), additional functions have turned out to be necessary; these are the cc-pV(N+d)Z basis sets.
 Even larger atoms may employ pseudopotential basis sets, cc-pVNZ-PP, or relativistic-contracted Douglas-Kroll basis sets, cc-pVNZ-DK.

 While the usual Dunning basis sets are for valence-only calculations, the sets can be augmented with further functions that describe core electron correlation.
 These core-valence sets (cc-pCVXZ) can be used to approach the exact solution to the all-electron problem, and they are necessary for accurate geometric and nuclear property calculations.

 Weighted core-valence sets (cc-pwCVXZ) have also been recently suggested.
 The weighted sets aim to capture core-valence correlation, while neglecting most of core-core correlation, in order to yield accurate geometries with smaller cost than the cc-pCVXZ sets.

 Diffuse functions can also be added for describing anions and long-range interactions such as Van der Waals forces, or to perform electronic excited-state calculations, electric field property calculations.
 A recipe for constructing additional augmented functions exists; as many as five augmented functions have been used in second hyperpolarizability calculations in the literature.
 Because of the rigorous construction of these basis sets, extrapolation can be done for almost any energetic property.
 However, care must be taken when extrapolating energy differences as the individual energy components converge at different rates: the Hartree–Fock energy converges exponentially, whereas the correlation energy converges only polynomially.

-To understand how to get the number of functions take the cc-pVDZ basis set for H:
+To understand how to get the number of functions, consider the cc-pVDZ basis set for H:

 There are two s (L = 0) orbitals and one p (L = 1) orbital that has 3 components along the z-axis (mL = −1,0,1) corresponding to px, py and pz.
-Thus, five spatial orbitals in total.
+Thus, there are five spatial orbitals in total.
 Note that each orbital can hold two electrons of opposite spin.

-For example, Ar [1s, 2s, 2p, 3s, 3p] has 3 s orbitals (L = 0) and 2 sets of p orbitals (L = 1).
+As another example, Ar [1s, 2s, 2p, 3s, 3p] has 3 s orbitals (L = 0) and 2 sets of p orbitals (L = 1).
 Using cc-pVDZ, orbitals are [1s, 2s, 2p, 3s, 3s, 3p, 3p, 3d'] (where ' represents the added in polarisation orbitals), with 4 s orbitals (4 basis functions), 3 sets of p orbitals (3 × 3 = 9 basis functions), and 1 set of d orbitals (5 basis functions).
 Adding up the basis functions gives a total of 18 functions for Ar with the cc-pVDZ basis-set.